ArtifactDB/alabaster.base/README.md

 ## Extensions and applications

 Developers can _extend_ this framework to support more R/Bioconductor classes by creating their own **alabaster** package.
-Check out the [extension guide](https://bioconductor.org/packages/release/bioc/vignettes/alabaster.base/inst/doc/extensions.html) for more details.
+Check out the [extension section](https://artifactdb.github.io/alabaster.base/articles/userguide.html#extending-to-new-classes) for more details.

-Developers can also _customize_ this framework for specific applications, most typically to save bespoke metadata in the JSON file.
+Developers can also _customize_ this framework for specific applications, most typically to bespoke metadata in the staging directory.
-The JSON file can then be indexed by systems like MongoDB and Elasticsearch to provide search capabilities.
+This metadata can then be indexed by systems like MongoDB and Elasticsearch to provide search capabilities.
-Check out the [applications guide](https://bioconductor.org/packages/release/bioc/vignettes/alabaster.base/inst/doc/applications.html) for more details.
+Check out the [applications section](https://artifactdb.github.io/alabaster.base/articles/userguide.html#creating-applications) for more details.

-## Links

-The [**BiocObjectSchemas**](https://github.com/ArtifactDB/BiocObjectSchemas) repository contains schema definitions for many Bioconductor objects.

-For use in an R installation, all schemas are packaged in the [**alabaster.schemas**](https://github.com/ArtifactDB/alabaster.schemas) R package.

-A [Docker image](https://github.com/ArtifactDB/alabaster-docker/pkgs/container/alabaster-docker%2Fbuilder) is available, containing several pre-installed **alabaster** packages.